LonerAxl/nshkshop/README.md

 -----------------------------------

-for this spider, chromedriver is necessary
+for second spider, chromedriver is necessary

 https://sites.google.com/a/chromium.org/chromedriver/downloads